Madison Township, Tipton County, Indiana

 Madison Township is one of six townships in Tipton County, Indiana, United States.
-As of the 2010 census, its population was 1,396 and it contained 596 housing units.
+As of the 2020 census, its population was 1,286 (down from 1,396 at 2010) and it contained 571 housing units.

 History

 Non-Indigenous people began settling in Madison Township around 1830, when it was still a part of Hamilton County and northern parts of the future township were Indian land.
 Settlers moved to the southern part of the future township first.
 The first Christian religious services were held in the township in 1839 as a Methodist Episcopal Church congregation meeting which was held at a school house.
 Tipton County commissioners ordered Madison Township to be created in June 1844.

 Geography

 The township was originally 36-square miles in size.
 In September 1846, a half mile strip of the western part of the township was given to Cicero Township and a portion of the northern area was made into Wildcat Township.
 This left Madison Township at 44-square miles in size.
 According to the 2010 census, the township has a total area of 44.56 sqmi, all land.